Northern Illinois University

 Research Locations: Sublacial Lake Whillans

 The WISSARD project is composed of three interrelated sets of grants: LISSARD (Tulaczyk C-521), RAGES (Powell C-522) and GBASE (Priscu C-523).
 These projects are connected scientifically through common interest in coupled fluxes of ice, nutrients and water, subglacial sediments, and by the common need to characterize and quantify physical, chemical, and biological processes operating subglacially.
-The research will focus on the lower portion of Whillans Ice Stream, where two hydrologically connected subglacial environments that lie within close geographical proximity can be accessed: Subglacial Lake Whillans and wet subglacial sediments, including the grounding-zone wedge.
+The research will focus on the lower portion of Whillans Ice Stream, where two hydrologically connected subglacial environments that lie in close geographical proximity can be accessed: Subglacial Lake Whillans and wet subglacial sediments, including the grounding-zone wedge.
 The RAGES component will investigate the sedimentary record for evidence of past changes in the ice sheet, subglacial environment, and ocean influences.

 Field Season Overview: